-- Is your organisation looking to care for and sustain heritage in the UK? - Will your heritage project run for no more than five years (excluding the development phase)? - Do you require a grant of between £250,000 and £10m? - Are you a not-for-profit organisation or a partnership led by a not-for-profit organisation? - Does your project take into account our four investment principles?
+- Is your organisation looking to care for and sustain heritage in the UK? - Will your heritage project run for no more than five years? - Do you require a grant of between £10,000 and £250,000? - Are you a not-for-profit organisation, a private owner of a heritage asset or a partnership? - Does your project take into account our four investment principles?